IU5HKU/MiniWXStation/README.md

 Art Gallery   |   from 100 to 500
 Full Moon     |   1

-So play with the resistor in base at where you wanna put the sensor, and adjust the value in the ReadVBAT() function accordly to have a valid full scale value, look:
+So play with the resistor based on where you wanna put the sensor, and adjust the value in the ReadVBAT() function accordly to have a valid full scale value, look:

 ```c_cpp
 unsigned int ReadVBAT (){